-In 2014 the centenary of the outbreak of World War One, the newly formed Cumnock History Group has been researching the names on the War Memorial plus other men with Cumnock connections mentioned on the Commonwealth War Graves Commission or in Cumnock Chronicle of the time.
+In 2014 the centenary of the outbreak of World War One, Cumnock History Group began researching the names on the Cumnock War Memorial plus other men and women with Cumnock connections mentioned on the Commonwealth War Graves Commission or in the Cumnock Chronicle of the time.
 The research is not limited to those who died but also to men and women who served, using family history information.

-Wednesday, 21 February 2024
+Wednesday 21 February 2024

 The names are organised first by rank, then alphabetically.